Personal Finance

 Total$300,000100%Total$5,300,000100%

-While this may seem like an extreme example; it helps illustrate a point.
+This may seem like an extreme example; it helps illustrate a point.
 Sometimes we only focus on tangibles we can see, like a fluctuating investment statement balance.
-In my opinion, excluding intangibles like human capital when designing your investment portfolio can have a significant impact on your investment decisions for your financial assets and what you are able to accumulate through your working career.
+In my opinion, excluding intangibles like human capital when designing your investment portfolio can significantly impact your investment decisions.
+It affects what you can accumulate through your working career.
 No one wants to lose money investing, but what about lost opportunities to grow your wealth?

 The decisions you make now are cumulative and can influence your finances throughout your working career and into retirement.
 Everyone has a different ability and willingness to accept risk, lifestyle expectations, and savings capacity.
 Speak to a financial planner and build a personalized financial plan that works for you and your human capital.